Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    in this direction following recent specifications
    like [[!MPEGCMAF]] and HLS  [[!RFC8216]].

-   Regarding the transports protocol, in future versions,
+   Regarding the transport protocol, in future versions,
    alternative transport protocols could be considered
    advancing over HTTP 1.1 or TCP.
    We believe the proposed media format and protocol interfaces